-This event brings together senior leaders from agencies and brands across the digital and tech industry for a focused conversation on digital trust and online safety.
+To mark Internet Safety Day, BIMA is bringing agencies and brands together across the digital and tech industry for a focused panel conversation on digital trust and online safety.

 As digital advertising, platforms, and AI technologies scale, trust and safety are now core business priorities.
 The discussion will explore the leadership role agencies and brands play in setting and upholding standards, alongside key challenges such as misinformation, AI-generated content, brand safety, and consumer confidence.